Table Of Contents

 Groups meet throughout the year in three semesters.

-- Groups meet weekly, bi-weekly, or monthly during each semester.
+Groups meet weekly or bi-weekly during each semester.

 No matter what your group meets about, each meeting should be made up of four things: